honghan-dev/erc20-project/README.md

-# RunToken- Sample ERC20 token Project
+# RunToken- Sample ERC20 token Project with faucet

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.